Things to Do in Armenia in December

 What's happening during your visit

 December 7 is the anniversary of the 1988 Spitak earthquake that killed around 25,000 and levelled Gyumri (then Leninakan) and Spitak.
-Ceremonies are held at Gyumri’s earthquake memorial; the day is national mourning, not a spectacle.
+Ceremonies are held at Gyumri's earthquake memorial.
+The day is national mourning, not a spectacle.
 Visitors in the city on that date witness something central to Armenian memory that no text can translate.
-Gyumri’s Kumayri district — 19th-century black-stone houses, partly rebuilt after the quake — is worth seeing any time.
+Gyumri's Kumayri district, 19th-century black-stone houses, partly rebuilt after the quake, is worth seeing any time.
 The place feels slower, tougher, and architecturally mixed: restored tsarist blocks sit beside 1988 scars.
 Being aware of December 7 puts the whole city in context.
-Treat commemoration sites with respect; they are not sights.
+Treat commemoration sites with respect.
+They are not sights.

 Armenia greets New Year with a fervour rooted in Soviet times, when it replaced suppressed Christmas, and the habit has taken on a life of its own.
-Republic Square’s fountains shut off and the space turns into an open-air stage; 31 December brings a free concert and midnight fireworks visible from most high parts of Yerevan.
+Republic Square's fountains shut off and the space turns into an open-air stage; 31 December brings a free concert and midnight fireworks visible from most high parts of Yerevan.
 Crowds spill up Northern Avenue and Abovyan Street where the air hovers around 0°C (32°F) or lower.
 Families, friends and a handful of tourists pack together in spontaneous warmth.
-The local routine is to watch the President’s televised address before heading out, so the streets peak closer to 12:30 AM than midnight.
-Oghi, Armenian cognac and wine pass from hand to hand; fireworks blast from balconies across the city in unison with the official display.
+The local routine is to watch the President's televised address before heading out, so the streets peak closer to 12:30 AM than midnight.
+Oghi, Armenian cognac and wine pass from hand to hand.
+Fireworks blast from balconies across the city in unison with the official display.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid